Waiting until age 65+ to collect CPP

 If you wait until age 65 or later to begin collecting a Canada Pension Plan (CPP) pension and you have contributed to CPP for your entire career, you’ll most likely not notice a significant difference in your pension income when your bridge benefit ends.

 Here are three things you need to know:

 - Your bridge benefit ends the month after your 65th birthday.
-We use a formula to calculate the decrease to your Ontario Teachers’ pension.
 But, your unreduced CPP pension will likely absorb the impact of the decrease.

 - You’ll be eligible to receive Old Age Security (OAS), which should also help to offset the decrease to your pension.

 This calculator provides an estimate of your bridge benefit amount.
 This is not your final bridge benefit amount.
 Your final bridge benefit amount will include future inflation adjustments.
 This calculator assumes that you contributed to both CPP and Ontario Teachers’ while you worked.
 It does not take partial years or part-time employment into consideration.
 The formula used is:

 |CPP adjustment factor (0.45%)||X||Years of service in Ontario Teachers' during which you also contributed to CPP||X||Year's Maximum Pensionable Earnings average or best-five salary (if less)||=||CPP adjustment|